 The client then came to Greg Hill & Associates.
 Greg Hill met with the client and went to the courthouse to review the file.
 He then filed a motion to reduce the charge to a misdemeanor under Penal Code § 17(b)(4), including the analysis of the sentencing factors under the California Rules of Court.
 The Torrance judge granted this motion.

-Greg then also filed a petition for dismissal, which asked the court to expunge our client’s record.
-This meant that the “no contest” plea was substituted with a “not guilty” plea and the complaint would be dismissed.
-The court granted this request.
+Greg then also filed a petition for dismissal under Penal Code § 1203.4, which asked the judge to expunge our client’s record.
+This meant that the “no contest” plea was replaced with a “not guilty” plea and the complaint would be dismissed.
+The court granted this request as well.

 The client was quite happy because he planned on applying for other jobs and with the expungement order, he could now legally respond “no” to any employment question that asked him if he has ever been convicted of any crime.
 He had no other convictions before or after the grand theft.

-The reader of this summary should note that the ability answer “no” legally to such a question does not apply if one is applying for any type of state license, applying to operate a state lottery or running for public office.
+The reader of this summary should note that the ability answer “no” legally to such a question does not apply if one is applying for any type of state license (i.e. to be a real estate salesman, attorney, doctor, CPA, etc.), applying to operate a state lottery or running for public office.
 In such situations, the proper answer must be “yes,” although the fact that the conviction is expunged may remove or minimize the stigma that relates to such a conviction.

 The client was happy and optimistic he would find new employment without the limitations on his pay or promotions caused by his prior felony conviction.